(Adapted from MoodleDocs)

 When you submit a patch (or new module, plugin or filter) for acceptance, it will be reviewed on its technical merits and those alone.
 So, what should you be expecting?

-Remember, this is part of getting your patch into one of Openideas projects you have to be able to take criticism and comments about your patches, evaluate them at a technical level and either rework your patches or provide clear and concise reasoning as to why those changes should not be made.
+Remember, this is part of getting your patch into Pandora FMS (PFMS): you have to be able to take criticism and comments about your patches, evaluate them at a technical level and either rework your patches or provide clear and concise reasoning as to why those changes should not be made.
 If there are no responses to your posting, wait a few days and try again, sometimes things get lost in the huge volume.

 What should you not do?

-Differences between the Openideas community and corporate structures
+Differences between the PFMS community and corporate structures

-The Openideas community works differently than most traditional corporate development environments.
+The PFMS community works differently than most traditional corporate development environments.
 Here is a list of things that you can try to do to try to avoid problems:

 Good things to say regarding your proposed changes:

 - “This solves multiple problems.”